akashacms/akasharender/guide/3-create-content.html.md

 The name?
 "Mahabhuta" is the Sanskrit name for the five elements, with Akasha being one of those elements.
 The Mahabhuta engine deals with HTML Elements, so it seems like a fitting name.

 We won't go into developing Mahabhuta tags at this point, but let's go over how to use them.
+For full documentation see: https://akashacms.com/mahabhuta/toc.html

 A few tags and partials and Mahabhuta tags are provided by AkashaRender.
 Judicious use of those tags can simplify the header code we just showed.